jts272/pp2-license-to-quiz/docs/README.md

 [Click here to view the live Project Page](https://jts272.github.io/pp2-license-to-quiz/index.html) (Right/Middle click to open in a new tab)

+Select the list icon on the top left of the screen near `README.md` at any time to access the table of contents

 ---

 Need I remind you, 007, that you have a license to quiz?